 (2) The Minister shall prepare a report based on the review referred to in subsection (1) and shall, as soon as is practicable after its preparation, cause that report to be laid before each House of Parliament.

-[Section 21 inserted by No. 59 of 1985 s.
+[Section 21 inserted: No. 59 of 1985 s.
 8.]

 Schedule — Medical centre land